 This detailed Shopify tutorial for beginners will show you Shopify basics and how to use Shopify to create an online store tailored to your business’s specific needs.
 We will answer common questions about using Shopify and customizing your own online store.
 By the end, you’ll have a website that promotes your products and services in a manner aligned with your business’s brand personality.

 Ready to start your ecommerce website?
 Visit Shopify.

 Before you follow the tips in this guide, you first need to create a Shopify account.
 You can sign up for a free trial and start building your new website immediately — there’s no need to choose a plan right away.
 Simply enter your email address and wait for the verification email from Shopify.

-After you verify your account, log in to Shopify and add your contact information as well as the name of your online store.
-You’ll then arrive at a main menu and dashboard that looks like the screen below.
-For the purposes of this guide, our sample online store will sell rubber ducks.
-We’ll primarily focus on the options you can find under the “Customize theme” tab.
+After you verify your Shopify account, log in and add your contact information as well as the name of your online store.
+You’ll then arrive at a main menu and dashboard where you can begin building and customizing your site.
+For the purposes of this Shopify beginner’s guide, we’ll primarily focus on the options you can find under the “Customize theme” tab.